Forced Loading, Unloading or Paying For The Cost

 Using the Tools of the Trade

 When it comes to any operation a person must have the tools to get the job done.
 Sometimes the tools at hand aren't as simple as a wrench or a hammer.
 Sometimes the tools are the laws and regulations at our disposal.
 As long as they have such laws and regulations then we must learn how to use them to our benefit.
 Let’s take a moment to look at the circumstances of loading and unloading and who is responsible for the cost of such.

-The federal law, 49 of the U.S. Title Codes under section 14103, states that carrier can't be forced to load or unload the truck nor can the carrier be forced to pay for it.
+The federal law, 49 of the U.S. Title Codes under section 14103, states that a carrier can't be forced to load or unload the truck nor can a carrier be forced to pay for it.
 As described below:

 §14103.
 Loading and unloading motor vehicles

 (a) Shipper Responsible for Assisting.—Whenever a shipper or receiver of property requires that any person who owns or operates a motor vehicle transporting property in interstate commerce (whether or not such transportation is subject to jurisdiction under subchapter I of chapter 135) be assisted in the loading or unloading of such vehicle, the shipper or receiver shall be responsible for providing such assistance or shall compensate the owner or operator for all costs associated with securing and compensating the person or persons providing such assistance.